-According to the U.S Department Of Labor, The Fair Labor Standard Act (FLSA) “sets wage, hours worked, and safety requirements for minors (individuals under age 18) working in jobs covered by the statute.”
-The FLSA also states that the legal working age in the United States is 14 years old with limitations on the number of hours and type of jobs minors can perform.
-Many teenagers want to work at age 16 because that’s the age they’ll receive their driver’s license.
-Also at age 16 there are less restrictions on the amount of hours a minor can work.
+According to the U.S. Department of Labor, the Fair Labor Standards Act (FLSA) “sets wage, hours worked, and safety requirements for minors (individuals under age eighteen) working in jobs covered by the statute.”
+The FLSA also states that the legal working age in the United States is fourteen years old, with limitations on the number of hours and type of jobs minors can perform.
+Many teenagers want to work at age sixteen because that’s the age they’ll receive their driver’s license.
+Also, at age sixteen there are fewer restrictions on the number of hours a minor can work.

 A parent may want their minor to get a job so they can learn responsibility and have some pocket money.
 These aren’t the only benefits a teenager can gain from their first job.
 Below are 6 objectives every teenager should learn from their first job.
-Understand that these objectives are a lot to gain from just one job but if a job can provide exposure to many of these objectives that will be great.
+Understand that these lessons are a lot to gain from just one job, but if a job can provide exposure to many of these lessons, that will be great.

 1. RESPONSIBILITY